Bleak winter ahead for British sport as fans kept out of stadiums

 What had been seen as a glimmer of light at the end of a tunnel now looks like another long stretch of darkness for clubs and sports already in crisis-management after being forced to do without their ticketing income stream.

 The government had planned to allow 25-33% capacities from Oct.
-1 but senior cabinet minister Michael Gove said on Tuesday that was set to be postponed to tackle a second wave of COVID-19.
+1 but Prime Minister Boris Johnson said on Tuesday that was being postponed as part of measures to tackle a second wave of COVID-19.

-A coalition of more than 100 sports bodies -- including the tennis, cricket and rugby governing bodies as well as the Premier League -- had called on Monday for emergency funding in the light of the expected development .
+More than 100 sports bodies -- including from tennis, cricket, rugby and the Premier League -- had called on Monday for emergency funding in the light of the expected development .
 They warned also of "a lost generation of activity".

-Premier League chief executive Richard Masters told the BBC this month that a failure to allow fans back as soon as possible would cost clubs 700 million pounds ($896.63 million) in 2020-21.
+The Premier League said its members suffered 700 million pounds ($895.09 million) of losses last season and the national game was losing more than 100 million a month with a 'devastating' impact on clubs and communities.

 While the top tier enjoys lucrative television deals, the financial picture for those whose business models rely heavily on gate receipts remains stark, with some warning of collapse without a bailout.